Al-Foisal/docker/README.md

 docker start -a -i <container-name> => start the respective container in attached mode and able terminal for interactive input

 docker stop <container-name> => stop the respective container

+docker rm <container-name> => remove container by placing container name use " "(space) to delete multiple container and seperate them by space

+docker rmi <imageid> => remove image by placing imageid use " "(space) to delete multiple image and seperate them by space

+docker images => get all the images

+docker image inspect <imageid> => get respective image details

+docker cp <local-folder>/. <container-name>:/<container-folder> => copy all the file from local machile to to a container

+docker cp <container-name>:/<container-folder-path> <local-folder>